railwayapp/docs/src/docs/how-to/use-config-as-code.md

 ## Configurable Settings

-Find information on configurable settings in the next page, or click [here](/how-to/configurable-settings).
+Find a list of all of the configurable settings in the [config as code reference page](/reference/config-as-code#configurable-settings).